Sleepw4lker/TameMyCerts.REST/README.md

 ## Getting started

-Find the most recent version as a ready-to-use, digitally signed binary package on the [releases page](https://github.com/Sleepw4lker/TameMyCerts.REST/releases).
+Find the most recent version as a ready-to-use binary package on the [releases page](https://github.com/Sleepw4lker/TameMyCerts.REST/releases).

 ### Security and Implementation considerations